GetPageSpeed/nginx-extras-docs/docs/modules/dynamic-etag.md

 ---

 title: "NGINX module for adding ETag to dynamic content"
 description: "RPM package nginx-module-dynamic-etag.
 This NGINX module empowers your dynamic content with automatic ETag header.
 It allows client browsers to issue conditional GET requests to dynamic pages.
-This saves bandwidth and ensures better performance! "
+This saves bandwidth and ensures better performance!"

 ---